pingcap/docs/dev/reference/tools/br/br.md

 - It is recommended that you use a storage hardware with high throughput, because the throughput of a storage hardware limits the backup and restoration speed.
 - It is recommended that you perform the backup operation during off-peak hours to minimize the impact on applications.

-For more recommended practices of using BR, refer to [BR Case Demonstrations](/dev/reference/tools/br/br-case-demo.md).
+For more recommended practices of using BR, refer to [BR Scenario Demonstrations](/dev/reference/tools/br/use-case.md).

 ## Examples